-The Human Rights Commissioner's Office (HRCO) is the Board's arms-length office for addressing matters specific to the Human Rights Code and the Board's Human Rights Policy #240.
+The Human Rights Commissioner's Office (HRCO) is the Board's arms-length office for addressing matters specific to Ontario's Human Rights Code and the Board's Human Rights Policy #240.

 1. To act upon complaints confidentially, fairly and in a timely manner; and

-2. To support the prevention of discrimination and harassment through education, learning and training opportunities.
+2. To support the prevention of discrimination and harassment through human rights and accessibility education, learning and professional development.

-Confidentiality governs all communications with the HRCO.
-The HRCO is intended to be a safe, neutral and confidential space for all members of the Board community to bring forward concerns related to discrimination and harassment.
-All communication with the HRCO is deemed private and confidential.
+All communication with the HRCO is considered private and confidential.
+The HRCO is intended to be a safe, neutral and confidential space for all members of the Board community.

 Our Commitment to Human Rights